brilliapps/multitypes_third_and_fourth_approach_playground/README.md

 # multitypes_third_and_fourth_approach_playground

+/// The below code is as with the second approach repository not a solution but sort of code for evaluation potential possibilities of implementing something that is called union types.
+The based on classes third approach could be called multi types, exhaustive types, merged types, etc. The fourth is the least promising based on extension types.

 /// =========================================================================================
 /// Important - the main problem with the approach below is that f.e. you never cast Int to int you must use int property .value
 /// to get acces to the real element.
 You would have to do entire intependent type system working seamlessly within itself